Ingredients for Unflame

 Arthritis

-: Nettle is widely used throughout Europe and in Australia as a folk remedy to treat arthritic and rheumatic conditions.
+Summary: Nettle is widely used throughout Europe and in Australia as a folk remedy to treat arthritic and rheumatic conditions.
 Preclinical evidence and in vitro and in vivo effects suggests that certain constituents in the nettle plant have anti-inflammatory and/or immunomodulatory activity.[47]
 A combination trial evaluating Phytalgic (fish oil, vitamin E, and Urtica dioica) reported a decrease in NSAID and analgesic use and improvement in osteoarthritis (OA) symptoms.
 [48]

 Christensen et al. commented on this trial and reported that the results from this trial are promising.[49]
 Well-designed, randomized controlled trials are needed to further support its use in humans.